aymanghadri/aymanghadri/README.md

 - 👋 Hi, I’m Ayman GHADRI
 - 👀 I’m interested in Data Analysis and Big Data
-- 🌱 I’m currently learning SQL and some other language programe like : Python & Java Script.
+- 🌱 I’m currently learning SQL and some other program languages like : Python & Java Script.
 - 😄 Pronouns: Ayman
 - ⚡ Fun fact: I like playing Chess